Jessica-0823/Bellabeat-case-study/README.md

 # 📊 Bellabeat Case Study- FitBit Smart Device Data Analysis

 ## 📌 Overview
 Bellabeat, a health focused company wants to focus on one product and analyze to gain insight into how customers are using their app.
-This Analysis helps to find the activity and sleep patterns and to identify oppurtunities for improvement of customner experience and to promote healthier habits among users.
+This Analysis helps to find the activity and sleep patterns and to identify opportunities for improvement of customner experience and to promote healthier habits among users.

 ## 📁 Dataset
 - Used from FitBit fitness Tracker Data available from Kaggle.
 It contains daily activity and health data from 30 eligible fitbit users who have consented to share their information.